 Statement of Need

 Hundreds of Upstate children and families are at put at risk each year because of addiction in the home.
 At best, the children are developmentally delayed, emotionally harmed and unable to succeed in school.
-At worst, they have suffered profound neglected or abuse.
+At worst, they have suffered profound neglect or abuse.

 A cornerstone program in the effort to prevent this type of family collapse and harm to children is Serenity Place, a residential treatment center for pregnant women, young mothers and their children.